wawilk/AI-on-Fabric/powerpoint-slides/link to deck.md

 ## AI-on-Fabric
 ![alt text](<../Images/Accessibility Checked.jpg>)

-### Contact Wayne.wilkerson@microsoft.com for a link to the slide deck
+### For issues downloading the slide deck contact Wayne.wilkerson@microsoft.com
 or
 for link to the original Word documents